 This happens when your code is consuming all the memory the runner/docker allowed it to use during the tests.
-It's pretty inconvenient when this happens because it just makes crash the sandbox in which your code is executed and ends up giving you no feedback at all.
+It's pretty inconvenient when this happens because it just crashes the sandbox in which your code is executed and ends up giving you no feedback at all.

-Facing this error means either that your code ran into an infinite loop where it created too many objects/data structures, or that the kata is really heavy about the amount of data and you need to micro-optimize further the way you handle them.
-In any case, that means you need to change (at least) a bit your approach to solve the problem.
+Facing this error means either that your code ran into an infinite loop where it created too many objects/data structures, or that the kata is really heavy about the amount of data produced and you need to further micro-optimize the way you handle it.
+In any case, that means you need to change your approach (at least) a bit to solve the problem.